Haniyem/Miremadi_ICD-Presentation/README.md

-In this repositorey, I put all the files about my Presentation.
+In this repository, I put all the files about my Presentation.
+Also, I put the video of my presentation.